grvk/lenet-1/Readme.md

 ### Disclaimer

 I wrote this code solely for educational purposes.
 Prior to implementing it, I have learned different regularization techniques, backpropagation, layer types, optimization modes etc., but all of them were either too theoretical or implemented via some custom framework.

-After undersatnding how to inplement all these basics from scratch, I wanted to go through the whole process of:
+After understanding how to implement all these basics from scratch, I wanted to go through the whole process of:
 - Reading a white paper
 - Writing a Python code on a recognized framework (i.e. on PyTorch)
 - Training the model (analyzing how to deal with overfitting, hyperparameter tuning etc.)